223rd Anti-aircraft Missile Regiment

-The 223rd Anti-aircraft Missile Regiment "Ukrainian Sich Riflemen" formerly the 223rd Anti-aircraft Missile Regiment Order of Alexander Nevsky "Terebovlianska" is a regiment of the Ukrainian Air Force tasked with air defense operations.
-It operates Buk M1 missile systems and is subordinated to the Air Command West.
+The 223rd Anti-aircraft Missile Regiment Ukrainian Sich Riflemen is a regiment of the Ukrainian Air Force tasked with air defense operations.
+It operates Buk M1 next to several western missile systems and is subordinated to the Air Command West.
 It is headquartered at Stryi.

 History

 In January 1992, following the Dissolution of the Soviet union, the personnel of the 223rd Anti-Aircraft Missile Brigade of the 38th Combined Arms Army took an oath of loyalty to Ukraine.

 On March 16, 1998, the 223rd brigade was given the honorary name "Terebovlianska".

 The 223rd Anti-aircraft Missile Regiment was stationed in Terebovlia, Ternopil Oblast till 2004 when it was relocated to Stryi, Lviv Oblast at the base of the disbanded 25th Anti-aircraft Missile Brigade.